teunvw14/GenericMandelbrotViewer/README.md

 # Features

 - Basic controls for viewing the mandelbrot set
-- Speedy performance thanks to NVidia GPU acceleration.
-Also works on systems without an NVidia GPU.
+- Speedy performance thanks to NVIDIA GPU acceleration.
+Also works on systems without an NVIDIA GPU.
 - Performance test to check performance of (future) optimisations.

 # Controls